windwhiterain/Elf/readme.md

 in the network is still make sense by acting as the starting point for solving the dependency graph indicated by the network.
-4. If a main data flow is sent to the new operator,the operator generate a main data flow in the schema indicated by the ouput data node of the network.
+4. If a main data flow is sent to the new operator,the operator generate a main data flow with schemas indicated by the output data node of the network.
+5. From this point of view,interface node is a kind of operator.
 ## Plugin
 In Elf,a project is a plugin.
 ### Directory Structure